Orjen: Conservation

 A National Park was planned for a long time on Orjen.
 The disintegration of Yugoslavia, civil war and standstill of tourism cancelled plans.
-Today plans a rejuvenated but funding maybe a problem.
+Today plans have rejuvenated but funding may be a problem.
 UNESCO declared the Natural and Culturo-Historical Region of Kotor a World Heritage site.
-The part of Orjen within the boundaries of this Site is namely the Krivosije plateaux.
-A further evaluation of the patrimony and nomination of a greater part of Orjen as National park has good reasons.
+The part of Orjen within the boundaries of this site is namely the Krivosije plateaux.
+A further evaluation of the patrimony and nomination of a greater part of Orjen as a national park is needed.
 Unique flora, fauna and relief certainly require a protection plan by administrative action.